PrefectHQ/prefect/docs/concepts/infrastructure.md

 tags:
     - orchestration
     - flow runners
-    - KubernetesFlowRunner
+    - infrastructure
-    - DockerFlowRunner
+    - flow run infrastructure
-    - SubprocessFlowRunner
+    - deployments
     - Kubernetes
     - Docker
 ---

-# Flow runners
+# Infrastructure

-[Flow runners](/api-ref/prefect/flow-runners/) are responsible for creating and monitoring infrastructure for flow runs associated with deployments.
+[Infrastructure](/api-ref/prefect/flow-runners/) are responsible for creating and monitoring infrastructure for flow runs associated with deployments.

-A flow runner can only be used with a [deployment](/concepts/deployments/).
+Infrastructure can only be used with a [deployment](/concepts/deployments/).
 When you run a flow directly by calling the flow yourself, you are responsible for the environment in which the flow executes.

-## Flow runners overview
+## Infrastructure overview

-Orion uses flow runners to create the infrastructure for a user's flow to execute.
+Prefect uses infrastructure to create the environment for a user's flow to execute.

-The flow runner is attached to a deployment and is propagated to flow runs created for that deployment.
-The flow runner is deserialized by the agent and it has two jobs:
+Infrastructure is attached to a deployment and is propagated to flow runs created for that deployment.
+Infrastructure is deserialized by the agent and it has two jobs:

-- Create infrastructure for the flow run
+- Create execution environment infrastructure for the flow run.
-- Run a Python command to start the `prefect.engine` in the infrastructure, which executes the flow
+- Run a Python command to start the `prefect.engine` in the infrastructure, which executes the flow.

 The engine acquires and calls the flow.
-The flow runner doesn't know anything about how the flow is stored, it's just passing a flow run id to the engine.
+Infrastructure doesn't know anything about how the flow is stored, it's just passing a flow run ID to the engine.

-Flow runners are specific to the environments in which flows will run.
-Prefect currently provides the following flow runners:
+Infrastructure is specific to the environments in which flows will run.
+Prefect currently provides the following infrastructure types:

-- [`UniversalFlowRunner`](/api-ref/prefect/flow-runners/#prefect.flow_runners.UniversalFlowRunner) contains configuration options used by other flow runners.
-You should not use this flow runner directly.
+- [`Process`](/api-ref/prefect/infrastructure/#prefect.infrastructure.process.Process) runs flows in a local subprocess.
-- [`SubprocessFlowRunner`](/api-ref/prefect/flow-runners/#prefect.flow_runners.SubprocessFlowRunner) runs flows in a local subprocess.
+- [`DockerContainer`](/api-ref/prefect/infrastructure/#prefect.infrastructure.docker.DockerContainer) runs flows in a Docker container.
-- [`DockerFlowRunner`](/api-ref/prefect/flow-runners/#prefect.flow_runners.DockerFlowRunner) runs flows in a Docker container.
+- [`KubernetesJob`](/api-ref/prefect/infrastructure/#prefect.infrastructure.kubernetes.KubernetesJob) runs flows in a Kubernetes Job.

-- [`KubernetesFlowRunner`](/api-ref/prefect/flow-runners/#prefect.flow_runners.KubernetesFlowRunner) runs flows in a Kubernetes Job.
+!!! question "What about tasks?"

-Check out the [virtual environments](/tutorials/virtual-environments/) for getting started running a flow in a Python virtual environment.
+    Flows and tasks can both use configuration objects to manage the environment in which code runs.

-!!! note "What about tasks?"
+    Flows use infrastructure.

-    Flows and tasks can both use runners to manage the environment in which code runs.
-While flows use flow runners, tasks use task runners.
+    Tasks use task runners.
 For more on how task runners work, see [Task Runners](/concepts/task-runners/).

-## Using a flow runner
+## Using infrastructure

-To use a flow runner, pass an instance of the desired flow runner type into a deployment specification.
+To use infrastructure in a deployment, pass an instance of the desired infrastructure type into a deployment specification.

 For example, when using a `DeploymentSpec`, you can attach a `SubprocessFlowRunner` to indicate that this flow should be run in a local subprocess: